SUBHOJIT-tech/UAV-strategic-deconfliction/README.md

 Strong documentation and presentation

-⭐ If You Like This Project
+## 📌 Key Takeaway

+This project demonstrates how **real-world UAV airspace safety** can be modeled using:
+- Continuous-time motion
+- Multi-drone conflict detection
+- Severity grading
+- Mitigation planning
+- Visual validation

+## ⭐ Support

+If you find this project interesting or useful:
-Feel free to ⭐ star the repository or fork it for experimentation.
+- ⭐ Star the repository
+- 🍴 Fork it for experimentation